BankingofThings/BoT-Android-Things-SDK/README.md

 3. After clonning make the project by clicking, Make Project (Green Hammer).

-4. Open ExampleActivity file (app/src/main/java/io/bankingofthings/iot)
+4. Open ExampleActivity class (app/src/main/java/io/bankingofthings/iot) and go to ExampleActivity.initFinn() method.
-Fill in your Maker ID and other device related data in the Finn constructor parameters (ExampleActivity.initFinn()).
+Fill in your Maker ID and other device related data, in the Finn constructor.
+See Finn class (app/src/main/java/io/bankingofthings/iot) for more details.

 ### Important
 The last parameter, newInstall, should only be set to 'true' when the Maker ID changes or a new device should be generated (for adding multiple devices on app level).
-Keep in mind to set it to false after, otherwise every compilation will create a new device.
+Keep in mind to set it to false afterwards, otherwise every compilation will create a new device.
-See Finn file (app/src/main/java/io/bankingofthings/iot) for more details

-5. Go to ExampleActivity.startFinnObservablePattern() (the same function is also available in callback pattern) and fill in the action ID you want to trigger after the device is paired.
-Or add or change the code to what you want (start reading sensors, manipulate actuators, etc).
+5. Go to ExampleActivity.startFinnObservablePattern() (the same function is also available in callback pattern) and fill in the action ID you want to trigger, after the device is paired.
+Instead of trigger an actin, you can also add your custom code here. (start reading sensors, manipulate actuators, etc).

 ### Important
 If you have multi pair on, add (replace null) the alternative ID (the same ID entered in the app).